 Dishonesty and Misrepresentation: Knowingly or recklessly furnishing false information to College officials, faculty and/or staff.
 This includes forgery or alteration of College documents, records, or identification.
 This also includes presenting others’ work as one’s own.

-Disturbing the Peace: Knowingly or recklessly disturbing the peace of the College including, but not limited to, disorderly conduct, failure to comply with an order to disperse, fighting, quarreling and/or being intoxicated.
+Disruption of the College and Disturbing the Peace: Behavior that unreasonably disrupts or otherwise interferes with the lawful functions of the College, the rights of other students to pursue an education or actions of the College faculty or staff such as abusive or threatening behavior towards other students, faculty, staff or other College representatives, as well as knowingly or recklessly disturbing the peace of the College including, but not limited to, disorderly conduct, failure to comply with an order to disperse, and/or being intoxicated.

 Harassment: Conduct that has the purpose or foreseeable effect of unreasonably interfering with an individual’s educational performance or of creating an intimidating, hostile, or offensive work or learning environment for that individual.
 Dixie Tech will abide by the following: